dlt-hub/dlt/docs/website/docs/user-guides/data-scientist.md

 and just about any custom operation.

-Compliance is also a case where preprocessing is the way to solve the issue: Besides being python-friendly, the ability to apply transformation logic before loading data, allows us to separate, filter or transform sensitive data.
+Compliance is also a case where preprocessing is the way to solve the issue: Besides being python-friendly, the ability to apply transformation logic before loading data allows us to separate, filter or transform sensitive data.

 ## Use case #4: Real-time Data Streaming